-The beginning count (1-2-3-4) of the ?1963 I Saw Her Standing There.m4a? version and the beginning count (1-2-3-4) from the ?2002 Live Version of I Saw Her Standing There? is identical which indicates the rhythm of Sir Paul?s internal metronome is the same.
-The vocal range and phrasing in both samples is also the same.
+The beginning count (1-2-3-4) of the 1963 I Saw Her Standing There.m4a version and the beginning count (1-2-3-4) from the 2002 Live Version of I Saw Her Standing There is identical which indicates the rhythm of Sir Paul’s internal metronome is the same.
+The vocal range and phrasing in both samples are also the same.
 The slight difference in vocal tone is attributed to the age difference of Sir Paul as he has matured over the years and so has his voice.

-The spectrogram image below shows exact frequency spectrum in spite of the difference in years:
+The spectrogram image below shows the exact frequency spectrum in spite of the difference in years: